This post may contain affiliate links. Please read our disclosure policy.

 To serve:

 - They are best served on the same day as they are still crusty on the outside and chewy inside.
-The outside will get soft the next day, but
+The outside will get soft the next day but it can be reheated again to give you that crusty exterior while the inside remain chewy like mochi

 Leftovers: